OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 kernel_hook 1160 0 [permanent], Live 0xbf000000 (PO)
 ```

 Now, we’ll access /dev/kmem to overwrite the original function pointer in sys_call_table with the address of our newly injected function (this could have been done directly in the kernel module as well, but using /dev/kmem gives us an easy way to toggle our hooks on and off).
-I have adapted the code from Dong-Hoon You’s Phrack article [1] for this purpose - however, I used the file interface instead of mmap(), as I found the latter to cause kernel panics for some reason.
+I have adapted the code from Dong-Hoon You’s Phrack article [X] for this purpose - however, I used the file interface instead of mmap(), as I found the latter to cause kernel panics for some reason.
 Create a file called kmem_util.c with the following code:

 ```c
 #include <stdio.h>